Bwooonggg/ESC-C2T5/DAS_7/backend/test/UNIT_TEST_CASES.md

 Test cases for the core DAS 7 backend features, as implemented in `test/unit/`.
 Run with `npm run test:unit`.

+These 24 cases are a subset of the 130 that currently pass.
+The remaining 106 are supporting infrastructure and configuration, summarised as prose in [UNIT_TESTS.md](UNIT_TESTS.md) and listed under "Not covered" below.

 ## Track Progress — summary generation (`TrackProgressModel`)

 | ID | Feature / Use Case | Precondition | Input | Expected Output | Expected Postcondition |